ramibitar96/Coach-A-Chimpanzee/GIT-GUIDELINES.md

 on the same page.
 It is NOT intended to teach you commands, although you might learn some of them as a side effect.

+# Avoiding Merge Conflicts
+Merge conflicts WILL happen, but there are some things we can do to reduce their frequency.
+* Prefer small, frequent commits over large, infrequent ones.
+The more changes you pack into a single commit, the harder it is to merge that commit.
+* Keep your branch up-to-date.
+If everyone else is making changes and you're not merging them into your branch, then merging will be hard.
+* Don't make random, unrelated edits.
+Nothing is more infuriating than getting a merge conflict because someone accidentally pressed the space bar while they were reading your code.

+  TODO: More tips

 # What belongs in a git repository?